kidaa30/ohimanual/2_plan/Who_Should_Be_Involved.md

 Stakeholder participation may vary greatly depending on the purpose of the assessment and the unique characteristics of the regions chosen for the study.
 Prior initiatives demonstrate that enduring success is more likely when stakeholders and communities are actively involved throughout the planning process.

 The process of implementing the tool will require scientists and leaders to make politically sensitive decisions across multiple social, political and economic dimensions.
 We recommend creating a Working Group of individuals who are able to commit important time to the processes, and have the authority necessary to represent their organizations.
-A Technical Working Group can support the calculation of the goal scores and esablish a scientific nature to ensure validity.
+A Technical Working Group can support the calculation of the goal scores and establish a scientific nature to ensure validity.

 Ensuring continuous transparency and participatory opportunities is essential to guaranteeing that the findings will be widely accepted and validated.
 Although a participatory process is highly encouraged, there should be a balance between stakeholder participation and keeping the process moving along a pre-established timeline.
 It is very important to create clear guidelines for participation, and assign specific roles and responsibilities to the team members directly involved in the process.